djbyways/GeneratePattern/README.md

 # GeneratePattern
 Geterates Mie scattering patterns :-)
-32-bit Matlab version originally coded by Mikhail Katliar @ Institute of Physics, Polish Academy of Sciences
+32-bit Matlab version originally coded by Mikhail Katliar @ Institute of Physics, Polish Academy of Sciences, in 2005

 For Mie theory see e.g: